Features and Limitations

 All entered data is validated for CWR and DDEX compatibility on field-, record-, and transaction-level.

-DMP supports only a single controlled publisher (single publishing entity), entered through settings.
-It will not work for publishers with multiple entities, most notably US publishers affiliated with multiple PROs.
+DMP supports only a single controlled original publisher (single publishing entity), entered through settings.

 Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers.